 What Is CERT C?
 Overview of CERT Secure Coding

-An estimated 82% of software vulnerabilities are caused by coding errors, which is why CERT secure coding is essential.
-For that reason, it is important that you use a secure coding standard — like CERT C— to ensure that your software is protected against potential security vulnerabilities.
+CERT secure coding is essential, as an estimated 82% of software vulnerabilities are caused by coding errors.
+Secure coding standards — like CERT C— ensure that your software is protected against potential software security vulnerabilities.
 Here, we explain what is CERT and why CERT secure coding is important.

 What Is CERT Secure Coding?